mnlanza/Double_genes/README.md

 - This analysis of double genes indicates that evo2 7b memorizes the gene sequence within ~25bp and can then accurately predict every bp of the repeated gene going forward
-- The highlighted nucleotides are the frist 3 nucleotides of the repeated gene
+- The highlighted nucleotides are the first 3 nucleotides of the repeated gene